Rosa Rio: Radio

-During World War II she had her own radio show, Rosa Rio Rhythms.
+During World War II she had her own radio show, Rosa Rio Rhythms, and in between radio gigs was also the accompanist to actress and singer Mary Martin.

 Television and teaching

 Rio made a smooth transition into television, playing for shows such as As the World Turns and the Today Show.
 However, compared to radio, television offered fewer opportunities for work.
 Rio later moved to Connecticut, where she opened a music school with classes in voice, organ and piano.

 Video scores

 During the 1980s, she provided scores and Hammond organ accompaniment to more than 370 silent films released on video by Video Yesteryear.